Weed Control in Lakes: Practical Strategies for Clear, Healthy Water

 For lakes with thick muck and heavy plant biomass, mechanical methods offer powerful solutions.

-Hydro-Raking: A hydro-rake is a powerful tool designed to remove lake weeds like water lilies and emergent vegetation, capable of excavating up to 500 pounds of plant matter per scoop.
-Mechanical hydro-raking can remove up to 500 pounds of lake weeds, including roots and seeds, per scoop, effectively targeting emergent vegetation without damaging the shoreline.
+Hydro-Raking: A hydro-rake is a powerful tool designed to remove lake weeds like water lilies and emergent vegetation, capable of excavating up to 250 pounds of plant matter per scoop.

 Mechanical Harvesting: Mechanical harvesting is a method used to manage large infestations of floating lake weeds like water chestnut and water hyacinth, which can rapidly overtake the water’s surface, especially when paired with expert plant and algae management services for long-term control.
 Cut plants are loaded onto barges and transported to shore for composting or disposal.